AdobeDocs/campaign-classic.en/help/rn/using/gold-standard.md

 ## ![](assets/do-not-localize/green_2.png) Gold Standard 11 release{#gs-11}

-_22 December 2020_
+_December 22, 2020_

 >[!CAUTION]
 >
 > * This release comes with a new connection protocol: if you are connecting to Campaign through Adobe Identity Service (IMS), upgrade is mandatory for both Campaign server and client console to be able to connect to Campaign after **March 31, 2021**.
 > * This release comes with a [security fix](https://helpx.adobe.com/security/products/campaign/apsb21-04.html): upgrade is mandatory to reinforce your environment security.
-> * If you are using the Experience Cloug Triggers integration through oAuth authentication, you need to move to Adobe I/O as described [in this page](../../integrations/using/configuring-adobe-io.md).
+> * If you are using the Experience Cloud Triggers integration through oAuth authentication, you need to move to Adobe I/O as described [in this page](../../integrations/using/configuring-adobe-io.md).
 Legacy oAuth authentication mode will be retired on **April 30, 2021**.
 >
 >Learn more in the [Gold Standard 11 upgrade FAQ](https://helpx.adobe.com/campaign/kb/gold-standard-upgrade.html).